SofjaIRM/NoteTD/README.md

 - Show dot menu just on the task we want to edit or delete
 - Hide dot menu if we click outside the menu
 - Rename functions and components to english

+## Try out app
+- If you want to test this app the easy way, you need to install [Expo Go](https://expo.dev/client) on your smartphone and run ```yarn start``` on the terminal.
+- Open Expo Go, scan the QR code, and you're ready to go. :sunglasses:

 ## License